davidthewatson/davidthewatson.github.io/resume/david_watson_resume.md

   * Coded AJAX backends in python and a wireless lighting system in C# for Philips

 ### Co-Founder, _Cobind_ 2003 - 2004
-  * Partnered on vision and execution of startup
+  * Partnered on ideation, vision and execution of startup
   * Delivered custom Linux tools after winning Idea Foundry Fellowship

-### Senior Software Engineer, _Management Science Associates_ 2000-2003
+### Senior Software Engineer, _MSA_ 2000-2003
   * Contributed code, data, and deployment before and after startup acquisition
   * Implemented product import systems providing Excel VBA API from spreadsheet to database